Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Increasing Your Chances of Finding a Shed

 Bucks drop their antlers at different times throughout the late winter and early spring: some will drop their antlers in late January, others in early March, or anytime in between.
-Finding a shed antler is a matter of luck, but you can also increase your chances by walking slowly along the deer trails and looking for bits of white contrasting among the leaves, branches and twigs.
+Finding a shed antler is a matter of luck, but you can also increase your chances by walking slowly along the deer trails and looking for bits of white contrasting against the leaves, branches and twigs.
 The curved shape of the fallen antler often stands out from the surrounding forest floor, though I've often spotted what I surely thought was an antler only to pick up a bleached-out branch.

 Found One?
 Look for its Mate!